JensKapitza/build-FreeFileSync-on-raspberry-pi/README.md

    21 | static_assert(OPENSSL_VERSION_NUMBER >= 0x1010105fL, "OpenSSL version too old");
 ```

-It would seem openssl-1.1.1f should work, but got another error:
+It would seem openssl-1.1.1f should work, but got another compilation error:
 ```
 ../../zen/open_ssl.cpp:576:68: error: 'SSL_R_UNEXPECTED_EOF_WHILE_READING' was not declared in this scope 576 |             if (sslError == SSL_ERROR_SSL && ERR_GET_REASON(ec) == SSL_R_UNEXPECTED_EOF_WHILE_READING) //EOF: only expected for HTTP/1.0
 ```

-So, used the latest openssl 3 from github:
+So, used the latest openssl 3 from github ('alpha5' as of this writing)
 ```
 git clone git://git.openssl.org/openssl.git --depth 1
 cd openssl